 Practice vs. principles

 Think of how online vendors like Amazon operate.
 Amazon does not tell me when I may wish to have a product delivered nor do they keep me from ordering active items.
 Amazon tells me when they will deliver what I've ordered.
-I own my orders in Amazon's order book and Amazon owns their schedule.
+I own my orders in their order book and they own their schedule.

 Practices to look out for at your company: